dogukan6durukan/js/README.md

 # Javascript Practice
-Some practices with Javascript to achieve enhancement.
-I wrote some of those scripts them because i was bored.
+Some practices with Javascript to achieve enlightment.
+(I wrote some of those scripts because i was bored.)